vickneee/vickneee/README.md

 # Hi there 👋

 ### About Me 👩‍💻
-Hi, I'm Victoria, and I'm studying software engineering at Metropolia Applied Sciences.
+Hi, I'm Victoria, and I'm studying software engineering at Metropolia University of Applied Sciences.
 I'm passionate about building complete applications and have a strong interest in full-stack development.
 I also appreciate the importance of UI/UX design for creating user-friendly software and the critical role of code testing in ensuring quality.

 - 🌱 Currently, I’m improving my JavaScript and React skills, learning Node.js, Express.js, and REST APIs.
 This semester, we're building a full-stack MERN (MongoDB, Express.js, React, Node.js) project as a course project.
 -  🔜 Next spring semester, which begins in March, we're focusing on learning Java as part of our Object-oriented Programming course.